-We’ve been on the road and boondocking in a big rig over 3 years now!
+We’ve been on the road and boondocking in a big rig for over 5 years now!
 You continue to see all our epic boondocking places.
 Now you’re wondering how we really do all the other stuff that surrounds boondocking.
 How do we find water, and where do we take our trash?
 Well, we’re here to break it down for you.
 It doesn’t stop at just researching and finding the most beautiful epic places we stay for free.
 There is more to it.
-And I’m here to share with you some information, ideas and some tips and tricks we have used.
+And I’m here to share with you some information, ideas, and tips and tricks we have used.

 How Do We Find Water

 Water is actually easier to find than you think.

 - Gas stations

 - RV parks (sometimes for a fee)

 - National Forests may have spigots randomly placed